 Chinese University of Hong Kong, 1978

 Clay Gantz' practice emphasizes real estate and financial transactions of all types.
-In particular, Mr. Gantz has 30 years of experience addressing issues which arise in connection with real estate ownership, development and investment across all product types, including construction and permanent financing; land use and entitlements; acquisitions, sales and exchanges; and leasing and ground leasing.
+In particular, Mr. Gantz has over 30 years of experience addressing issues which arise in connection with real estate ownership, development and investment across all product types, including construction and permanent financing; land use and entitlements; acquisitions, sales and exchanges; and leasing and ground leasing.

 Building on his experience as a counsel to public agencies such as the San Francisco Redevelopment Agency (in connection with the Moscone Center/Yerba Buena Gardens project) and the City of Tustin (in connection with the conversion of the Marine Corps Air Station Tustin from military to civilian use), Mr. Gantz also regularly advises private developers in public-private partnerships.
 He was recently invited to join Lambda Alpha International, the international honorary society for the advancement of land economics, based on his "creativity in structuring public and private development transactions of depth and complexity."

 Mr. Gantz represents buyers and sellers of distressed mortgage loans, loan portfolios, and REO as well as borrowers and lenders in mortgage loan restructurings and workouts.
 He has also formed and served as general counsel to commercial mortgage loan conduits and private equity funds.